League-of-Foundry-Developers/foundry-vtt-types/README.md

 Contributions are very welcome in order to decrease the individual workload.
 Filing issues for wrong / missing types is also a great way to help us improve the type definitions.

-There are individual branches for the different supported Foundry VTT versions that are being worked on.
-They are named according to the minor version of the Foundry VTT version, e.g. the branch for Foundry VTT 0.8 is called `foundry-0.8.x`.
-All work to improve the type definitions for a specific version needs to be done through Pull Requests to the corresponding branch.
+Development on the current version of Foundry VTT is done on the `main` branch.
+Additionally, we keep branches for the older version of Foundry VTT that we still support.
+These branches are named according to the Foundry VTT version they correspond to.
+For example, the branch for Foundry VTT 0.8 is called `foundry-0.8.x`.
+All work to improve the type definitions needs to be done through Pull Requests to the relevant branch.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.